Leaderless US House Braces For Chaotic Speaker Election - UrduPoint

 Leaderless US House Braces For Chaotic Speaker Election

-Washington, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) The race to replace the ousted Republican speaker of the US House of Representatives intensifies this week amid questions over whether anyone can unify the chaotic party's warring factions.
+Washington, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Republicans in the US House of Representatives began the search for a new leader Monday as the crisis in Israel injected fresh urgency into their struggle to heal the party's bitter internal divisions.

-Kevin McCarthy was ousted in a stunning mutiny last week orchestrated by the far right, leaving efforts to avert a looming government funding shutdown in a tailspin.
+Kevin McCarthy was dismissed as House speaker in a stunning mutiny last week orchestrated by the far right, leaving efforts to avert a looming government shutdown in a tailspin.

-Bracing for more of the disarray that marked McCarthy's eviction, House Republicans are due to host a "candidate forum" Tuesday to pick their new standard-bearer, followed by a vote behind closed doors Wednesday.
+Bracing for more of the disarray that marked McCarthy's exit, House Republicans are due to hold a meeting Monday and a "candidate forum" Tuesday to pick their new standard-bearer, followed by a vote behind closed doors Wednesday.

 The speaker must be approved by a majority of the 433-member full House, however -- with both Democrats and Republicans voting -- and there is no timeline for a floor vote, leaving the lower chamber in limbo.